Skip to main content

 Wait for the Prometheus Operator's to show running pods.

 Congratulations!
-You've successfully installed the Prometheus Operator and its resources in your kind-workload-1 cluster using Nova, and all of this was done with a convenient one-liner.
+You've successfully installed the Prometheus Operator and its resources in your wlc-1 cluster using Nova, and all of this was done with a convenient one-liner.

 4. Deploying Prometheus